Technology Acceptable Use Policy (AUP)

 We believe that the Internet offers vast, diverse, and unique resources that have great educational value.
 While the benefits of the Internet are enormous, parents need to be aware that it is an open system, which contains pockets of material that many people find offensive.
 Access to such materials is actively discouraged.
-Unfortunately, in a global network, it is impossible to guarantee that your daughter will not encounter text, pictures, or references that are objectionable.
+While Oldfields School exceeds the filtering standards set forth by the U.S. Government in the CIPA standards (https://www.fcc.gov/consumers/guides/childrens-internet-protection-act), in a global network it is impossible to guarantee that your daughter will not encounter text, pictures, or references that some may find objectionable.
 We firmly believe that the valuable information and global interaction available on this worldwide network far outweighs the risk of uncovering questionable material, but we ask for your assistance in developing responsible attitudes, reinforcing appropriate behaviors, and observing security practices on our network.

 Oldfields School Technology Terms and Conditions

 Note: Throughout this document when the term network(s) is/are used it refers to the local computer network, hosted email and file storage/sharing, and/or the school phone/voicemail system